jkaho/go-tour/README.md

 # go-tour
-My solutions to the "A Tour of Go" exercises\
+My solutions to the "A Tour of Go" exercises
-test
-test